act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 - This rule assumes that there is exactly one [main block of content][] inside each [HTML web page][].
 - This rule assumes that that [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] requires the that the [instrument][] can be activated by use of keyboard (in order to be useful for keyboard users).
-- This rule assumes that completely removing [blocks of repeated content][block of repeated content] is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
-[Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does require that they can be toggled on and off.
-In any case, providing an [instrument][] to remove them without providing one to show them again is likely going to create other unrelated issues.

 ## Accessibility Support